nemonik/hands-on-DevOps/readme.md

 And monitor the progress of the build.
 The pipeline should execute in a few minutes.

-Successful output for this stage resembles
+Successful output for this stage resembles the prior output

 ```
 + zap-baseline.py -t http://192.168.0.11:3000 || true